sajeelmalik/LIRI/README.md

 # Learning points
 <!-- Learning points where you would write what you thought was helpful -->
+* node.js proved to be a powerful tool to divvy requests and inquiries that fit the user's needs.
+For the future, it may be useful to spend time researching node's capabilities and more effective debugging methods
 * Moment JS allows developers to interact more fluidly with a generally difficult-to-deal-with user input - time

 ## Developers